systemd.service(5) — Linux manual page

 ExecStop= defined, or where the service exited unexpectedly.

-This argument takes multiple command lines, following the
+This argument takes multiple command lines, following the same

-settings is optional.
-Specifier and environment variable
+optional.
+Specifier and environment variable substitution is

-commands specified with this setting are invoked when a
+with this setting are invoked when a service failed to start

-service failed to start up correctly and is shut down again.
+up correctly and is shut down again.

 It is recommended to use this setting for clean-up operations